Retake your GCSEs online with exams in November and May/June!

 Apprenticeships are no longer just for manual jobs, as the stereotype might suggest.
 There are apprenticeships for accountancy, HR, management and more.

-There will be thousands of other students up and down the country in the same position as you, so you’re not alone.
+Take your time when considering all your options and remember that you're not alone - there will be thousands of other students up and down the country in the same position as you.

-As a teenager, you have your whole life to build a career you love.
 Missing out of the GCSE grades you wanted isn’t the end of your ambitions, but the beginning of your new plan.
+You have your whole life to build a career you love.

 Retake your GCSEs online with exams in November and May/June!